David Nachtigall is a Houston white collar crime attorney with extensive experience handling white collar criminal cases and related civil matters.

 Our Experience and Qualifications in White Collar Matters

-As a member of the Special Prosecutions Bureau at the District Attorney’s Office, David led the investigation and prosecution of dozens of complex financial crimes.
+As a member of the Special Prosecutions Bureau at the District Attorney’s Office, David A. Nachtigall led the investigation and prosecution of dozens of complex financial crimes.
 David’s experience with financial crimes includes employee theft, mortgage and insurance fraud, securing the execution of a document by deception, misapplication of fiduciary property, money laundering, and securities fraud.
-David is a Houston white collar criminal lawyer who understands how law enforcement approaches white collar cases during the investigative, charging, and trial phases.
+David is a Houston white collar crime attorney who understands how law enforcement approaches white collar cases during the investigative, charging, and trial phases.
 David knows the types of evidence the government relies upon and how to deconstruct and scrutinize it.
 He is able to draw upon his experience in the analysis of financial records to interpret banking and other financial documents to evaluate the quality and strength of the government’s evidence.
 Additionally, David’s business litigation experience affords him a greater understanding of the of the civil litigation implications that may be involved in these types of charges.
-As a Houston white collar criminal lawyer, David is called upon not only by individuals facing criminal charges but also by corporations for counsel with complex civil matters related to white collar crimes, allegations of theft, and fraud investigations.
+As a white collar attorney in Houston, David is called upon not only by individuals facing criminal charges but also by corporations for counsel with complex civil matters related to white collar crimes, allegations of theft, and fraud investigations.

-Hiring a highly-qualified Houston white collar criminal lawyer who understands the complexities of financial crime and fraud allegations is paramount when facing charges of white collar crime and handling related matters.
+Hiring a highly-qualified Houston white collar crime attorney who understands the complexities of financial crime and fraud allegations is paramount when facing charges of white collar crime and handling related matters.
 Learn more about David Nachtigall’s qualifications.